Habit Tracking

 Strides

-Four tracker types habits, goals, averages, and projects make Strides the most flexible goal-oriented habit tracker on iOS.
-Ideal for people who want to track both daily behaviors and long-term targets.
+Four tracker types behaviors, goals, averages, and projects make Strides the most versatile goal-oriented iOS tool for tracking both daily actions and long-term milestones.

 PlatformsiOS, Web